Big Sur Village, California: Transportation

 Until about 1924, a rough dirt road that was often impassible in winter connected residents with Carmel and Monterey to the north.
 The road extended south 2.5 mi to Posts and Castro Canyon, ending near the present-day location of Deetjen's Big Sur Inn.
 The 30-mile (48 km) trip from Carmel could take three days by wagon or stagecoach.
 The state began constructing a paved two-lane road in 1924.
 When completed on June 17, 1937, it was initially named the Roosevelt Highway.
-The road may be closed by Caltrans due to severe inclement weather.
-The area around the village is the only location along the coast where the highway runs inland.

 Public transportation is available to and from Monterey on Monterey–Salinas Transit.
 The summer schedule operates from Memorial Day to Labor Day three times a day, while the winter schedule only offers bus service on weekends.
 Service can be interrupted by high winds and severe weather.
 There is a single shuttle van that operates during the summer on Thursday through Sunday from the Big Sur Station to Pfeiffer Beach.